will-lancer/will-lancer.github.io/README.md

 ### Future coursework (Fall 2024, Sophomore year)
-I'm doing one of the required labs my first semester, as my patience for labs will surely undergo an exponential decay as time goes on, and I learn more theory.
+I'm doing one of the required labs my first semester, as my patience for labs will surely undergo an exponential decay as time goes on.
+I'm also planning on doing two core graduate physics courses; classical mechanics, and statistical mechanics.
+In addition to that, I'm doing some basic undergraduate physics and mathematics courses.

  * PHY 501: Graduate Classical Mechanics.
  * PHY 540: Graduate Statistical Mechanics.
  * PHY 335: Electronics and Experimentation Lab.